 Perhaps the red and raw sunburnt earth, devoid of life yet full of magic?
 Or maybe the pearly, pristine sands softly squeaking between the toes of bronzed beach-bums?
 Could it be that glorious feeling of Nirvana experienced between last-drinks and kick-ons with the lads as a jocular Turk serves you that 3 A.M. kebab?

-Australia’s best adventures are all that and more.
-We get hung up on Australia’s outdoor activities—lost in the fantasy of its wilderness—however, everywhere in Australia, adventure is only around the corner.
+The best of Australia has all that and more to offer.
+We get hung up on Australia’s natural beauty – lost in the fantasy of its wilderness – however, everywhere in Australia, adventure is only around the corner.
 It’s inescapable.

 So, whether it’s your first sample of our national treasure ‘Vegemite’, or your first encounter with our scaly locals, you better get ready.
 Bring your boots, broad-brimmed hat, and enough sunscreen for your soft, uninitiated skin, because we’re going Down Under!